Who among the widows in the Bible do you know the stories?

 5) The Widow at Zarephath

-This widow at Zarephath had no name mentioned in the Bible.
+The Bible doesn’t mention the name of the widow at Zarephath.
 We only know she was involved in the story of Elijah, a well-known prophet.

 Elijah predicting a drought